-Fines and points for violations.
 An underage cellphone ticket is a class A traffic infraction and costs $50 for a first offense and $100 for a second or subsequent offense.
 The violation will also add one demerit point to the motorist's driving record.

-For all Colorado drivers, it's illegal to use a wireless telephone for text messaging (or other similar forms of manual data entry or transmission) while operating a motor vehicle.
+Colorado's distracted driving law makes it illegal to use a wireless telephone for text messaging (or other similar forms of manual data entry or transmission) while operating a motor vehicle.
 However, police are allowed to cite motorists for texting only if the violation caused the motorist to drive in a "careless and imprudent" manner.

-Exceptions.
 The texting ban doesn't apply to using a wireless telephone to contact a public safety entity or during an emergency.

-Depending on the circumstances, a texting or cellphone violation could also lead to a reckless driving conviction.
+Depending on the circumstances, a texting or cell phone violation could also lead to a reckless driving conviction.
 And if one of these violations results in the death of another person, vehicular homicide charges are a possibility.